APPENDIX D - TEAM RACING RULES

 D1.2 Protests and Requests for Redress

-(a) protest another boat, but not for an alleged breach of a rule of Part 2 unless she was involved in the incident or the incident involved contact between members of the other team; or
+of a rule of Part 2 and she was not involved in the incident, unless the incident

-(b) Rule 61.1(a) is changed so that a boat may remove her red flag after it has been conspicuously displayed.
+(2) remove her red flag after it has been conspicuously displayed (This changes

 D1.3 Penalties